FAQs

 Beaver County Office of Planning & Redevelopment is advancing the Connect Beaver County Broadband Program to deliver high-speed internet to the communities across the county that need it most.
 The Beaver County Planning Commission has provided critical support and leadership through the planning phase and leading to program development.

 The Beaver County Commissioners have approved the use of nearly $20 million of American Rescue Plan Act (ARPA) funding to bring high-speed internet to the communities across the county that need it most.
 Through this program, broadband service access will be delivered to parts of 24 municipalities that are unserved or underserved.
-The funding must be allocated by 2024 and allows until 2026 for the work to be completed.
-Beaver County is committed to doing everything it can to connect as many residents and businesses as possible by 2024 with very remote locations potentially requiring additional time for access.
+Per federal requirements, funding was successfully allocated before 2024 and all projects will be completed before the end of 2026.
+Locations that were previously identified as part of RDOF will receive service by the end of 2028, with efforts being made to bring new connection as quickly as possible.
+Beaver County is committed to doing everything it can to connect residents and businesses as quickly as possible, with some very remote locations potentially requiring additional time for access.
 Please join the email list for direct updates.

 The Beaver County Commissioners have approved the use of nearly $20 million of American Rescue Plan Act (ARPA) funding and is being developed by Beaver County through the Office of Planning and Redevelopment.